Dacke War: Background

 Nils Dacke and his peasants were dissatisfied with the policies of the Swedish king Gustav Vasa.
 In his effort to modernize Sweden and gain more power, the king had instituted a more efficient system for tax collection.
 The heavy tax burden angered many peasants.

-Gustav Vasa had also broken relations with Rome and promoted Lutheranism instead of Catholicism in order to confiscate the property of the church (including land), effected by the laws of the Reduction of Gustav I of Sweden.
+Gustav Vasa had also broken relations with Rome and promoted Lutheranism instead of Catholicism; as part of the Swedish Reformation, properties of the church (including land) were appropriated, under the laws of the Reduction of Gustav I of Sweden.
 In 1541 the king's men had confiscated many of the belongings of the churches in Småland, such as the church silver and even the church bells, to finance the army.
 Dacke criticized the new church order and promoted the old faith.
 He was also supported by many local priests.

 The rebellion was one of many rebellions during the rule of Gustav Vasa.
 In contrast with other contemporary rebellions in Sweden, this one was led by peasants, and not supported by the local nobility.